 Then you start mixing the rest of the ingredient beginning with eggs and sugar, then add the milk, the orange zest and juice, the sift flour+yeast and at last the drained sultanas. (the original recipe doesn’t include vanilla extract but I just loved it so much that I added a tsp).

 Preheat the oil to medium-high heat (190°C /375°F).
-If you do not have a thermometer to test the temperature of the oil, you should stick the handle a cm or two into the hot oil.
+If you do not have a thermometer to test the temperature of the oil, you should stick the handle of a wooden spoon a cm or two into the hot oil.
 If bubbles emerge rapidly from the handle, then the oil is ready.

 Prepare a plate with some kitchen paper so that once the frittelle are cooked, you can place them there and the excess oil will be absorbed.